freakadelle/GameEngineering/Fusee.Tutorial-master/Tutorial04/README.md

 	The lighting calculation would be adjusted to the distance from the camera/view.
  - More hands-on and less maths: How would you apply colors to objects other than the grey we're having now, but still maintaining that 3D shaded look we worked so hard on?
 	Apply the intensity to the previous used normal calculation for rgb.
+But instead of using the manipulated normal (transformed by the FUSEE_MVP) use the standard normal from the fu_normal.

 ##Self Contained Objects
 We can now have different sets of 3D geometry each making a model (cubes, spheres, cylinders, ...), We can position, scale and rotate